 How do I transition from in-house to contract bookkeeping services?

-What to include in an accounting services contract agreement
+What to include in an accounting services contract agreement?

 How can independent contractor bookkeeping benefit startups?